 Terrorism, Civil Rights and the No-Fly List ()

-The latest version of al Qaeda's underwear bomb has revealed technology that could defeat airport scanners maintained by the TSA and re-focused attention on the No-Fly List, kept by the FBI since 2003.
-It includes some 500 American citizens who can't find out why they're on the list or how to get off it.
-We talk to a former Marine who, like 14 others who've gone to court, says he has no terrorist ties and that the FBI won't confront him with evidence or tell him how to appeal.
+Underwear bombs are just one example of why the FBI has maintained the No-Fly List in instituted in 2003.
+But it includes some 500 American citizens who can't find out why they're on the list or how to get off it.
+On this archived edition of To the Point, first broadcast on May 15, we talk about that with a former Marine.
+Like 14 others who've gone to court, he says he has no terrorist ties and that the FBI won't present him with evidence or tell him how to appeal.
 Is airborne terrorism so dangerous that it justifies suspension of Constitutional rights?

 - Ibraheim "Abe" Mashal: plaintiff in the ACLU's no-fly list case